COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Ohio/README_OH.md

 You should also create a folder for NCES Data with three subfolders: NCES District Files, Fall 1997-Fall 2022, NCES School Files, Fall 1997-Fall 2022, and Cleaned NCES Data.

-1. Download original data files and place them in the folder.
+1. Download original data files from "OH - V2.0+ (2016-2024 Received via DR 9/25/24)" (subfolder of Original Data Files on Drive) and place them in the folder.
 2. Set file directories at the top of each do file:

 ```